 #2.
 Best Salt-Free Option: Aquasana Water Softener Alternative – Water Descaler

 - Clean, Great Tasting Water From Every Tap In Your Home - Activated carbon reduces 97% of Chlorine.
-Plus, this Rhino's newly-improved divider valve enables up to 14.6 gpm flow rate with no noticeable change in water pressure.
+Plus, this Rhino's newly-improved divider valve enables a fast and reliable flow rate with no noticeable change in water pressure.

 - High-Performance Filter System - Salt-free conditioner, carbon & KDF filtration engineered to maximize filtration and reduce scale while leaving healthy minerals in your water.
 This system will NOT reduce Total Dissolved Solids (TDS)

 - Cost Efficient & Long Lasting - Clean water for less than dollars0.01 a gallon - Save twice as much compared to other brands on purified water for 1 million gallons or 10 years

 - Easy Maintenance - No draining or back flushing needed - Easily replace pre and post filters every 2 months for best filtration and flow rate